askui/askui/docs/docs/api/09-Remote-Device-Controller.md

 ## Features

 ### Type Like a Human
-Together wit the asynchronous execution of actions we also introduce natural typing.
+Together with the asynchronous execution of actions we also introduce natural typing.
 The first iteration of this feature uses the typical typing speed of a human.

 ### Experimental Unicode Support